A professional internship experience is required for the following majors:

-NOTE: Summer Internship application is now open until July 1, 2022
+NOTE: Fall Internship application is now open until October 1, 2022

 Appropriate professional opportunities can be found in virtually any type of professional environment: a small or large firm; a manufacturing or service company; a for-profit or nonprofit organization; a private, public, or government entity.
 Professional work experience can be paid or volunteer; part-time or full-time; virtual or office settings; completed during the academic year or during summer break.
 The work experience must fulfill the following criteria:

 - The student must complete a minimum of 135 hours in a managed environment where the student directly reports to a supervisor, and is able to learn more about business via interaction and delegated responsibility.
 NOTE: hours worked prior to application submittal are consider retro hours and are NOT COUNTED in the 135 minimum hours.

 - It is University policy that family member internships are to be supervised by someone other than family, who can be unbiased, during the internship.